Because its easier to be sustainable if you avoid temptation!

 But…I am finding new brilliant people every day, and I thought it would be nice to share some of the best – and most stylish – slow fashion advocates with you all in one place.
 You’re welcome.

-Evelina Utterdahl has just finished wearing the same dress every day for 30 days (this one).
+Evelina Utterdahl wore the same dress every day for 30 days (this one).
 Much like my own pledge to buy nothing new for a year, she did this to change her opinion about fashion, and to highlight that we all need to consume less.
 She’s also a climate activist and blogger – you can follow her at @earthwanderess.

 As well as being the self-proclaimed queen of charity shopping, @emsladedmondson is a sustainable fashion consultant, so she knows her stuff.
 I absolutely love Emma’s style – she always looks fantastic and is a fan of bright colours, like me!